beginning of content

 Here are some strategies you can use to help your toddler adjust to the idea of a sibling:

-Helping your toddler feel secure
+Preparing your toddler

-Helping your toddler accept your new baby
+Helping your toddler accept their new sibling during the first few weeks

 Safety for your new baby